R-Sweke/DeepQ-Decoding/README.md

 #### 2) Training Decoders in Practice

 Now that we have discussed the conceptual foundations, strategies and techniques involved, lets walk through a detailed example of how to train a decoder, for a single set of hyperparameters.
-In the next section we will then examine methods for large scale training via hyper-parameter grid searches.
+In the next section we will then examine methods for large scale training via error rate incrementation coupled with hyper-parameter grid searches.

 ##### 2a) Requirements

 The following packages are required, and can be installed via PIP:

+  - Python 3 (with numpy and scipy)
+  - tensorflow </li>
+  - keras
+  - gym

 <ol>
   <li> Python 3 (with numpy and scipy)</li>